 I hold a Ph.D. in Public Policy, with a specialization in Science and Technology Policy, from the School of Public Policy at the Georgia Institute of Technology.
 My dissertation examined faculty research productivity in emerging research institutions (ERIs) in the United States.
 My work has been published in outlets including Computers & Education, Computer Science Education, the proceedings of the American Society of Engineering Education, and The Internet and Higher Education.

-I am currently on the market for a tenure-track Assistant Professor position in Public Policy, Higher Education, Organizational Leadership, and related fields.
+I am currently on the market for a tenure-track Assistant Professor position in Public Policy, Higher Education Studies, and related fields.
 I have a broad set of teaching interests and skills in subjects including research design, research methods, program evaluation, education policy, and state and local government, among others.
 My current CV is available here.

 Professional Social Media